NullishKoala/Frontend-Mentor/development/social-links-profile-main/README.md

-# Frontend Mentor - Blog preview card solution
+# Frontend Mentor - Social links profile

-This is a solution to the [Blog preview card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS).
+This is a solution to the [Social links profile coding challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ)

 ## Table of contents